-THE FOLLOWING REQUIREMENTS MUST BE MET BY THE FIRST DAY OF CLASS:
+THE FOLLOWING REQUIREMENTS MUST BE READY TO BE PLACED IN THE ONLINE IMMUNIZATION TRACKING PROGRAM BY THE FIRST DAY OF CLASS:

-- 1. A record of updated: - > Tetanus immunization - ➤ Negative tuberculosis screening (skin test or x-ray) - Evidence of Rubella/Rubeola immunity (positive titre or 2 immunizations at least 1 month apart) - Evidence of Varicella (chicken pox) immunity (positive titre or immunization) - The series of vaccinations for Hepatitis B or verified immunity. - Prior to clinical rotation, you must provide proof of seasonal flu shot (Oct./Nov. each year) - 2.
+- 1. A record of updated: - > Tetanus immunization - ➤ Negative tuberculosis screening (skin test or x-ray) - > Evidence of Rubella/Rubeola immunity (positive titre or 2 immunizations at least 1 month apart) - Evidence of Varicella (chicken pox) immunity (positive titre or immunization) - The series of vaccinations for Hepatitis B or verified immunity. - > Prior to clinical rotation, you must provide proof of seasonal flu shot (Oct./Nov. each year) - 2.
+Valid photo ID such as CA driver's license, government ID or Passport. - 3.
 Current California DMV medical examiner's certificate or report of physical exam.